 uFR PLUS devices only.
-Mifare Plus tags
+Mifare Plus tags.
+Firmware versions from 5.0.1 to 5.0.28

-- CMD Par1 in CMD set contains key index in the - 1st and 2nd byte of CMD EXT set contains linear address (little endian) - 3rd and 4th byte of CMD EXT set contains data length to 192 bytes (little endian) - 5th and 6th byte of CMD\EXT set contains true data length if data length bigger than 192 bytes (little endian) - 7th byte contains checksum - For reasons of compatibility there is expected Error packet with Error code MFP MULTI BLOCKS READ = 0xB9

-- Reading the data is specific and is done in a loop.
+- CMD Par1 in CMD set contains AES key index in the reader (0 15) - 1st and 2nd byte of CMD EXT set contains linear address (little endian) - 3rd and 4th byte of CMD EXT set contains data length to 192 bytes (little endian) - 5th and 6th byte of CMD\EXT set contains true data length if data length bigger than 192 bytes (little endian) - 7th byte contains checksum - For reasons of compatibility there is expected Error packet with Error code MFP MULTI BLOCKS READ = 0xB9 - Reading the data is specific and is done in a loop.
 Reads one data, and if it is 0, then reads another that indicates how much data follows in the package.
 This is repeated until the required amount of data read.
 If the first data is different from 0, then loop stops. - RSP EXT not in use